 One of the most frequent questions on DIY Doctor is how can I get a good fix to ceramic tiles?
 Whether its fixing a huge, heated towel rail or just a toilet roll holder, it is a difficult problem; but with the huge range of fixings available today, not so difficult to solve.
-The main problem is the thickness of the tiles and plasterboard combined (together with the fear people have of driling into ceramic tiles and for this see our project called cutting ceramic tiles) but when you can see the problem from the back, as it were, its not so hard.
+The main problem is the thickness of the tiles and plasterboard combined (together with the fear people have of driling into ceramic tiles and for this see our project called how to cut ceramic tiles) but when you can see the problem from the back, as it were, its not so hard.
 Many people make the mistake of using normal wall plugs in ceramic tiles, these will not do.
 Normal wall plugs rely on the screw to expand them and they then provide the grip by creating pressure on the inside of the hole.
 This will not work on plasterboard and ceramic tiles as the board is not strong enough and the tiles are not thick enough to offer much surface area for grip.
 Lastly screwing into a wall plug in a ceramic tile can easily crack the tile.

 The first thing to do is choose the fixing you want to use.
 Remember a towel rail, even the lightweight plastic kind, is not just fixed to support its weight, the fixings also have to withstand the pull of people tugging towels from the bar or bars and even a toilet roll has people tugging from it.
 Choose a good solid fixing so you only have to do the job once.
 The fixings we show here, and below, are suitable for most jobs in the kitchen or bathroom but always read the instructions on the packet first which will also tell you what size hole to drill.